cicwi/PyCorrectedEmissionCT/doc_sources/alignment_tools.md

 sinusoid that interpolates the chosen value of interest across all the rotation angles.
 The value of interest can include the center-of-mass (CoM) or the position of the highest intensity peak of the projections.

+## Image stack alignment

+The [](#alignment.shifts.DetectorShiftsXC.fit_vu_accum_drifts) function calculates the shifts in the vertical and possibly horizontal directions of each image in a stack relative to a reference image or images.
+It ensures that the number of reference images matches the number of data images, and returns an array containing these shifts.